GraniteMask/Lotka-Volterra-Problem-using-RungeKutta4/README.md

 # Solution of Lotka Volterra Problem using Runge Kutta 4

-This project demonstrate the graphical solution for the Lotka-Volterra Equations using Runge-Kutta-4 method.
+This project demonstrates the graphical solution for the Lotka-Volterra Equations using Runge-Kutta-4 method.
 MATLAB and Python both have been used to find the graphical solution.

 ## Runge-Kutta-4 (RK4) method Basics: